This post came out of a DM from Des on Stockopedia and I thought it might be worth posting here.

-The DM came out of the fact that I post my returns for the past three years which have been as follows:
+The DM came out of the fact that I posted my returns for the past three years in comment in a Stockopedia column which have been as follows:

 - 2015 – 17.4%